 - One towards the bottom

-Conures do not require a special nest or sleeping area.
-Most will happily rest on their perches throughout the night.
-However, you should line the cage with paper, so you can easily take away droppings.
+Conures don’t require a special nest or sleeping area.
+Most will rest on their perches throughout the night.
+Be sure to line the cage with paper, so you can easily take away droppings.

 A conure can be kept with another conure.
-However, it should not be housed with other types of birds.
-This could result in conflict or stress, as the parrot harms its companion or becomes intimidated by it.
+However, it shouldn’t be housed with other types of birds.
+This could result in conflict and stressful situations.

 Cover At Night

-Like most parrots, conures feel more comfortable sleeping in complete darkness.
-Be sure to cover its cage with a blanket at night so that it can feel secure.
+Conures feel more comfortable sleeping in darkness.
+Be sure to cover its cage with a blanket at night.

 Caring For A Conure Parrot’s Hygiene

-Don’t use any cleaning agents around your bird, as they can be harmful to it.
-Inhaling bleach fumes or other chemicals may cause the parrot to grow lethargic and sick.
+Don’t use any cleaning agents around your conure.
+Inhaling bleach fumes or other chemicals may cause respiratory problems or even premature death.

-Likewise, be sure to clean your hands after you hold the bird.
+Wash your hands after handling your conure.
 According to Veterinary Clinics: Exotic Animal Practice, parrots can have viral, bacterial, fungal, and parasitic diseases on them without showing symptoms.
-To keep yourself and the bird healthy, always promote cleanliness.

 Molting is a natural part of your conure’s life.
-It’s important to anticipate and prepare for this, so you can relieve any stress or discomfort the parrot experiences.
 The first molt will take place when your bird is 8-10 months old.
-After that, it will happen once a year.
+After that, it’ll happen once a year.

-Your conure will be feeling itchy due to new feathers growing in.
-You can help by lightly spraying the bird with water to lessen the itchiness.
-You can also feed the conure food rich in protein, as it will help the new feathers grow in.
+Your conure will feel itchy due to new feathers growing in.
+You can lightly spray the conure with water to lessen the itchiness.
+You can also feed the conure food rich in protein to help the new feathers grow in.

 Common Health Problems